-LOCATION GRI STANDARD REQUIREMENTS REASON EXPLANATION NO OF SECTOR STANDARD CORRESPONDENCE WITH ESRS STANDARDS 2-8 Workers who are not employees No of FTE: 1,524. a. i. most common types of workers and their contractual relationship.
-Information unavailable/ incomplete.
+GRI STANDARD LOCATION REQUIREMENTS OMITTED REASON EXPLANATION NO OF SECTOR STANDARD WITH ESRS STANDARDS1 2-8 Workers who are not employees No of FTE: 1,524. a. i. most common types of workers and their contractual relationship.
+Information unavailable/incomplete.
 Information not available as workers who are not employees are managed - ESRS S1-7 a. ii. type of work performed. at the level of the areas responsible for hiring. b.
 Describe the methodologies and assumptions used to compile the data. c.
 Describe significant fluctuations in the number of workers who are not employees.
-2-9 Governance structure and composition 3.1 Governance structure - Composition of corporate bodies - - - - ESRS 2 GOV-1 III - Corporate Governance Report ESRS 2 G1 2-10 Nomination and selection of the highest governance body III - Corporate Governance Report - - - - - 2-11 Chair of the highest governance body 3.1 Governance structure - Composition of corporate bodies - - - - - III - Corporate Governance Report 2-12 Role of the highest governance body in overseeing the management 3.1 Governance structure - Composition of corporate bodies - - - - ESRS 2 GOV-1 and GOV-2 of impacts III - Corporate Governance Report ESRS G1 2-13 Delegation of responsibility for 3.1 Governance structure - Sustainability governance - - - - ESRS 2 GOV-1 managing impacts III - Corporate Governance Report and GOV-2 ESRS G1-3 2-14 Role of the highest governance 3.1 Governance structure - Sustainability governance - - - - ESRS 2 GOV-5 body in sustainability reporting III - Corporate Governance Report ESRS 2 IRO-1 2-15 Conflicts of interest 3.3 Ethical culture and fight against corruption - Prevention of situations of conflicts of interests - - - - -
+2-9 Governance structure and composition 3.1 Governance structure - Composition of corporate bodies - - - - ESRS 2 GOV-1 ESRS 2 G1 III - Corporate Governance Report 2-10 Nomination and selection of the highest governance body III - Corporate Governance Report - - - - - 2-11 Chair of the highest governance body 3.1 Governance structure - Composition of corporate bodies - - - - - III - Corporate Governance Report 2-12 Role of the highest governance body in overseeing the management 3.1 Governance structure - Composition of corporate bodies - - - - ESRS 2 GOV-1 and GOV-2 of impacts III - Corporate Governance Report ESRS G1 2-13 Delegation of responsibility for managing impacts 3.1 Governance structure - Sustainability governance III - Corporate Governance Report - - - - ESRS 2 GOV-1 and GOV-2 ESRS G1-3